animate-css/animate.css/docsSource/sections/02-utilities.md

 | `animate__delay-4x` | `4s`               |
 | `animate__delay-5x` | `5s`               |

+> In the previous versions, the library supported a slightly different version of the classes, like `animate__delay-2s`.
+As this utility works as a multiplier, it made it very confusing to use if the root variable `--animate-delay` was set to anything but `1`.
+We changed it but we still support the old classes and there's no need to migrate your code to the newer version.

 The provided delays are from 1 to 5 seconds.
 You can customize them setting the `--animate-delay` property to a longer or a shorter duration:

 ```css